hnccbits/Capture_TheFlag_Cpp/README.md

 3. Teams will be ranked based on the time they take to create the PR and the accuracy of their code.
 4. For time-based ranking, only the time taken for the last commit will be considered.
 Multiple commits can be made in a single PR.
 5. Any commit made after 12 pm will not be considered for any team.
-6. To be ranked based on code, your submitted code must solve all the bugs listed in the project description.
+6. To be ranked based on code, your submitted code must add all the features listed in the project description.
 7. You are allowed to explain your changes using comments.
 8. We hope these rules are clear and easy to follow.
 Good luck with the contest!